CompPhysics/MachineLearning/README.md

 OR

-This course will be delivered in a hybrid mode.
 The online components of the class will be [list activities here] and will be accessible here [add information such as the materials and lectures will be on D2L].
 The in-person components of the class include [list activities here] and will be held at [include relevant location, time, dates and activities information here].

 OR